TodePond/SandPond/README.md

 ## To-Do
 * Flip the z-axis.
-* Invert how axes work to match T2Tile project.
 * Implement a symmetry option that transforms a rule to all symmetries, instead of just choosing one randomly.
 * Clean up TodeSplat syntax.
 * Reduce scope of Atom object.